RubiconDeFi/rubi-bots/README.md

     ```shell
         npm run aid
 2. Choose between the following mainnet/testnets to generate your aid
-- ✅ Optimism Mainnet/Goerli
+- ❌/✅ Optimism Mainnet/Goerli [WIP]
 - ❌ Arbitrum Mainnet/Goerli [WIP]
-- ✅ Polygon Mainnet/Mumbia
+- ✅ Polygon Mainnet/Mumbai

-Copy code
-yarn run guidedStart
+3. The aid menu will open allowing you to:
+- Connect to an existing aid
+- View existing aids
+- Create a new aid

-Target Bots and Strategies to Build/Release
+## Target Bots and Strategies to Build/Release

-[WIP] Riskless MM strategy - AMM Up Only
+- [WIP] Riskless MM strategy - AMM Up Only
-[WIP] Competitive MM strategy - AMM Out Bid
+- [WIP] Competitive MM strategy - AMM Out Bid
- Two Venue Arbitrage - Rubi vs Selected Venue
+- Two Venue Arbitrage - Rubi vs Selected Venue
- v2 Liquidator Bot - Money Market Activist
+- v2 Liquidator Bot - Money Market Activist

-## Aid

-Contributing
+## Contributing
 Contributions to rubi-bots are welcome and encouraged!
-If you would like to contribute, please follow the guidelines outlined in CONTRIBUTING.md.

-License
+## License
 This project is licensed under the MIT License.

-Acknowledgements

-We would like to acknowledge the following resources and individuals for their contributions and support:

-Resource 1
-Resource 2
-Contributor 1
-Contributor 2

 ## Risk Disclaimers